valoudefou/luxury-perosnalisation-across-channel/README.md

 ## Overview

 This document illustrates the **Omnichannel customer journey** and **data flow** across digital and in-store touchpoints.
-It highlights how AB Tasty, CRM systems, the mobile app and clienteling connect to deliver a consistent, GDPR-compliant experience.
+It highlights how AB Tasty, CRM systems, Web, the mobile app and clienteling connect to deliver a consistent, GDPR-compliant experience.

 ## Flowchart – Data Flow Between Systems